suyash-thakur/kazkade/README.md

-# Angular Frontend for GoInvest App
+# Angular Frontend for Kazcade

 To start the frontend:
 ```